 Marion County, just across the bayou allowed the sale of

 from Johnson's.
 Water taxis (row boats) were for hire at

 Johnson's Ranch to take folks across Big Cypress

 Bayou for dining, dancing and drinking a little beer.

 Johnson's Ranch is presently operated by Billy

-food served from Karen's Kitchen, while meeting a
+and snacks) served from inside, while meeting a lot of local

-lot of local folks who use Johnson's Ranch as a gathering
+folks who use Johnson's Ranch as a gathering place.

 Learn more about the Carters and their guesthouses and fishing